soumitya0/POKEMON-TRAVEL/README.md

 here the pockemon is catch by the user and the power of pokemon is added to the user power<br>

 ![alt text](https://github.com/soumitya0/POKEMON-TRAVEL/blob/master/3.PNG)<br>
-new pockemon is catch by the user and the power of pokemon is added to the user power<br>
+new pockemon is catch by the user and the power of this  pokemon  and previous pokemon is added to the user power<br>